FrontiersMindAI/GQE/README.md

 The default configuration matches the paper’s main setting:

 - Softmax over experts **inside each GQA group**, then top-k selection
-- A **renormalized weighted-sum slot** so the language-modeling loss trains the router
 - An **always-on shared query head** that anchors training
 - A Switch-style **load-balancing auxiliary loss**